Nivaturimika/Katerina-Engine/docs/triggers.md

 ### Optimizations

-Alice performs various optimizations and simplifications upon the trigger code right after it's parsed:
+KatEngine performs various optimizations and simplifications upon the trigger code right after it's parsed:

 - For scopes:
     - If the scope is empty (has nothing to evaluate)